aave/gho-core/docs/gho-stewards.md

-This document describes the roles and responsibilities of the Gho Stewards.

-## Gho Steward Contracts
+## Overview

-These contracts each control different parameters related to GHO, GSM, and CCIP.
+These contracts each control different parameters related to GHO and its facilitators.
 They allow the Aave DAO and an approved Risk Council to change these parameters, according to set rules and configurations.

 Each Steward is designed to have a specific set of segregated responsibilities in an effort to avoid having to redeploy the entire original Steward.
 Instead, only the specific steward whose responsibilities are affected will have to be redeployed.